openstack/api-sig/guidelines/headers.rst

   OpenStack-API-Version: compute 2.1
   OpenStack-Nova-API-Version: 2.1

-.. note:: The second header is in the form of a microversion header currently in use.
+.. note:: The first header is the recommended form.
+The second header is in the form of a microversion header currently in use.
 It effectively demonstrates the problem.
-Also note that whereas the older header uses a service name the newer header uses the more correct service type.
+Also note that whereas the second header uses a service name, the first header uses the more correct service type.

 At first glance these header name and value pairs convey the same information, with the second option being a bit easier to parse on